St Aidan's Church of England High School: Music

 There are many ensembles run by staff and students with the senior ensembles competing in national competitions.

 Founded in 1992 by former Director of Music at the school, Cathy Roberts, St Aidan's Chamber Choir is made up of members of the St Aidan's and St John Fisher Associated Sixth Form.
 It has appeared in the BBC Songs of Praise School Choirs Competition several times, winning in 2006.
 In 2022 the Choir celebrated its 30th anniversary with a concert in Ripon Cathedral.

 The school is home to a Symphony Orchestra, Symphonic Wind Band and Swing Band among others.
 In 2009 the Symphonic Wind Band gained a Silver Award in the National Concert Band Championships held in Cardiff.

 The anthem 'King of Kings' has become an unofficial school song.

 Sport

 Jonathan Webb was a pupil at this school between 2001–2008 and an integral part of the football team's success in the North Yorkshire School Football circuit and at National level.
 He now plays for Loughborough University FC after a brief professional career at Leeds United and Newcastle Blue Star.

 Caroline Lambert, a pupil between 2003 and 2010 is a regular member of England Great Britain fell running teams and World u23 mountain running trophy winner.

+Chris Harrison (1998–2005) is a championship winning pool player, winning the Summer Supplementary Cup with Park View A in 2025.

 Lucy Buxton (2004–2011) is an England junior basketball player.

 George Mills (2010–present) is the current English Schools' 800m champion and England representative at the junior commonwealth games.

+Tom Cartledge and Chris Noddings (1999–2006) qualified and played for the North Yorkshire Basketball team in the 06/07 season.